Treatment for Lyme Disease

-It can be challenging to find effective treatment in Colorado for Lyme and tick-borne diseases.
+It can be challenging to find treatment in Colorado for Lyme and tick-borne diseases.
 Some physicians believe Lyme can not be contracted within Colorado.
-Others believe Lyme disease is always cured by a short dose of antibiotics.
+Others believe Lyme disease is always cured by a short course of antibiotics.
 Many are wary of the controversies surrounding Lyme disease treatment.
-Many Coloradans affected by Lyme and tick-borne diseases have difficulty finding a medical professional trained to diagnosis or treat disseminated or late stage Lyme disease and co-infections, and not all Coloradans are receiving accurate or timely diagnosis.
+Many Coloradans affected by Lyme and tick-borne diseases have difficulty finding a medical professional trained to diagnosis or treat disseminated or late stage Lyme disease and co-infections, and not all Coloradans are receiving accurate nor timely diagnosis.

 Antibiotics are used to treat Lyme disease

 The specific type of antibiotic varies for each patient, and by the stage and severity of the infection and presence of any co-infections.
 Antibiotic treatment may also differ for young children and pregnant women.
 Patients with severe presentations, certain neurological or cardiac forms of illness, or ongoing symptoms may require intramuscular or intravenous treatment.
 The presence of a co-infection may require a more complex treatment plan.
 Recent studies are finding that antibiotic drug combinations are proving more effective at eradicating persister cells responsible for ongoing illness in some patients in vitro, but controlled studies in humans have not yet been conducted.